 There’s Less Tourist Traffic

 Despite the gorgeous natural scenery and proximity to Hawaii Volcanoes National Park, Puna doesn’t see nearly the same tourist traffic as the western side of the island or even its northern neighbor in Hilo.
-This results in a quiet, peaceful atmosphere that keeps the region relaxed and comfortable like nowhere else.
+This results in a quieter atmosphere that keeps the region relaxed and comfortable like nowhere else.

 Amazing Coastlines and Rugged Beaches

 Beach parks and coastal hiking trails abound in Puna.
 In Isaac Hale Beach County Park and Kehena Black Sand Beach, locals and visitors alike have access to sprawling, colorful beaches.
-While the former is more established and includes a boat launch, the latter is as rugged and unpredictable as you can get.
+While the former is more established and includes a large beach park, the latter is as rugged and unpredictable as you can get.
 Visitors to Kehena will often see spinner dolphins, sea turtles, and humpback whales during their visit, but they may also witness a few humans in their natural mode – families be warned.